Nightwish2710/APCS-thesis-template/README.md

 * **URL font:**

-  So I change the URL font to Times New Roman using this code line : ``\urlstyle{rm}``.
-So if you want to have URL font to be default (i.e., Consolas font) then you can remove this line.
+  We change the URL font to Times New Roman using this code line : ``\urlstyle{rm}``.
+So if you want to have URL font to be default (i.e., Consolas font) then you can remove it.

 * **Center images that have width bigger than margin:** <br>
   Credit: https://tex.stackexchange.com/questions/16582/center-figure-that-is-wider-than-textwidth